384 pages, 6x9 paperback

 Mind you that there are thousands of libraries in the United States, not all of which can hold all the books I had to delve through to find my jewels of history.
 Historical knowledge about the countries and the atmosphere I wanted to write is not common as much of it stays firmly ensconced across the pond.
 No matter, I told myself.
 The joy is not in the research but in the discovery.

 And when I was busily typing away and the flow of the story took hold, I reached 332 pages and then some when I realized I would have to break it somewhere and publish the rest as a sequel.
 After all, I was not writing War and Peace.
 We don't know how much of his story Tolstoy had to trim away, and I did not want to overwhelm the reader with too much data.
-The richness of this plot ranks amongst the kind of biblical potboilers Sir Lew Grade wrote, so I edited it heavily, trimmed off some extraneous passages I dearly loved and cut it off at 83 chapters.
+The richness of this plot ranks amongst the kind of biblical potboilers Sir Lew Wallace wrote, so I edited it heavily, trimmed off some extraneous passages I dearly loved and cut it off at 83 chapters.
 The rest continues in the next book, Swords of The Dragon's Blood; and that book currently holds at another 332 pages.

 A Journey Written In Blood is about the journey of Alexander Corvina and his remarkable father Lucien Arkanon.
 They have not seen each other since Alexander was left with his two adoptive aunts as an infant, while Lucien retreated into isolation to escape the demons plaguing him.
 Alexander grew into a stalwart Englishman during the reign of Elizabeth I. Though well educated and able to survive on his own, he always felt as if a piece of him had departed into the unknown with his father.
 He turned into a vampire on his own also, having been born with the active gene.
 After losing his first love to the ravages of his uneducated need, he fled England and went on a long sea voyage, served several masters and learned the way of the sea.
-In 1645 his ship landed on the eastern shore of Honshu Island, Japan, then called Nihon; where he traded goods with various merchants among the English and Portuguese colonies.
+In 1645 his ship had landed on the eastern shore of Honshu Island, Japan, then called Nihon; where he traded goods with various merchants among the English and Portuguese colonies.
 Armed with this story as a rough outline, I begin the story when Alexander, having seen the skills of the samurai who fought openly at the drop of a hat, decided that he wanted to learn how to fight like that from the best.
 Everything else was icing on the cake.

 As they plan to find a place to settle and restore a lost dynasty, Alexander and Lucien travel from country to country and meet many different characters along the way.
 A few of these I made up from whole cloth and the history I read, while others are actual historical figures with whom I took some liberty in weaving my characters into the historical narrative.